phronmophobic/blog/markdown/reusable-ui-components.md

 # UI State

-Now that we have a way to update state and execute side effects for our UI, we can now cover how to build "stateful" UI components.
-In reality, we'll still be using data and pure functions to build our UI components, but the code will in many ways look similar to stateful UI components from OO libraries and frameworks.
-However, we'll still have access to the benefits of functional code: flexibility, composition, reuse, testable, debuggable.
+Now that we have a way to update state and execute side effects, we can move onto building "stateful" UI components.
+We'll still be using data and pure functions to build our UI components, but the code will generally look similar to UI components built with OO libraries and frameworks.
+However, we'll still have access to the benefits of functional code.

 We'll start with the minimal case, no state, and slowly incorporate different kinds of state needed to build a feature rich user interface.